 New Zealand GDP Preview: Slowdown Expected.
-Reaction Depends on the Fed as Well
+Reaction Depends On The Fed As Well

 New Zealand releases its Gross Domestic Report for the third quarter of 2018 on Wednesday, December 19th, at 21:45 GMT.
 The small South-Pacific nation releases its GDP report only once, making every publication more impactful despite the late release, close to the end of the following quarter.

-The economy grew by 1% QoQ in Q2, an impressive rate that is equivalent to over 4% annualized growth.
+The economy grew by 1 percent QoQ in Q2, an impressive rate that is equivalent to over 4 percent annualized growth.
 The rapid rate of expansion in New Zealand went hand in hand with quicker paces in other countries.
-Year over year, the economy advanced by 2.8%.
+Year over year, the economy advanced by 2.8 percent.

 Lower expectations, upside surprise?

-Expectations for Q3 are more modest 0.6% QoQ, while YoY growth carries expectations for remaining at the same level of 2.8%.
+Expectations for Q3 are more modest 0.6 percent QoQ, while YoY growth carries expectations for remaining at the same level of 2.8 percent.

-New Zealand's neighbor, Australia, recently published its own GDP report and it badly disappointed, coming out at 0.3% against 0.6% that had been forecast.
+New Zealand's neighbor, Australia, recently published its own GDP report and it badly disappointed, coming out at 0.3 percent against 0.6 percent that had been forecast.
 Will we see a repeat of the same scenario?
 Not necessarily.
 The NZ labor market is doing better than the Australian one, and New Zealand is less dependent on Chinese demand.

 Lower expectations leave more room for an upside surprise.
-If the outcome meets early projections, 0.6% is still a decent rate of expansion that should keep the kiwi bid.
-0.4% or lower would already be disappointing.
+If the outcome meets early projections, 0.6 percent is still a decent rate of expansion that should keep the kiwi bid.
+0.4 percent or lower would already be disappointing.

 NZD/USD reaction: The Fed sets the trend